 Our main unit was comprised of 3 RED Weapon Helium bodies with Leica Summilux lenses.
 Our 2nd unit had 2 RED Weapons and we had an additional 3rd unit shooting from time to time with a single camera.
 We had a secret sauce of filters to help aid the look to give the show an edgier look.

-My main DIT cart was comprised of 2 ,or 3 at times, FSI CM-250 OLED panels, 4 x BOX IO’s for applying looks to the monitors and for taking frame grabs right into LiveGrade Pro.
+My main DIT cart was comprised of 2 ,or 3 at times, FSI CM-250 OLED panels, 4 x BOX IO‘s for applying looks to the monitors and for taking frame grabs right into Livegrade Pro.
 We also had a couple of Teradek Colr boxes for quick splinter units.
-All of our monitors where calibrated to the REC709 JUDD offset standard.
-With up to 6 cameras rolling it is needless to say communication was very important between units.
+All of our monitors were calibrated to the REC709 JUDD offset standard.
+With up to 6 cameras rolling, it is needless to say communication was very important between units.

 The other very important use of Silverstack was sharing shooting specs from the camera footage to the other units for scenes that they had to match to.
-Also it was valuable being able to import Silverstack libraries from the other units to keep track of how they shot scenes that effected main unit later on.
+Also, it was valuable being able to import Silverstack libraries from the other units to keep track of how they shot scenes that affected main unit later on.
 Any way to make communication more streamlined and standard to better.

-When you think back to this production, what would be the “one thing” that you remember? (e.g. a special situation)
+When you think back to this production, what would be the “one thing” that you’ll remember?